Accessibility statement

 Landscape-scale risk assessment across different spatial and temporal scales

-Projects will develop approaches for assessing temporal and spatial variation in the vulnerability of communities within real landscapes to chemicals.
+Projects are developing approaches for assessing temporal and spatial variation in the vulnerability of communities within real landscapes to chemicals.
 Projects will integrate an understanding of the factors and processes that influence the types, concentrations and bioavailability of chemicals in the environment with an understanding of the ecological and ecotoxicological processes that influence the sensitivity and recovery of species and communities exposed to chemicals and other stressors.

 A landscape-scale understanding is essential to developing a systems-based approach to chemical assessment and management.